 Save time, build a better product

-If you’re in a race with competitors to be the first to market, you can speed up the testing period and release quicker with automated bug reports.
-If the release date isn’t an issue, efficiency definitely is.
-In-app feedback and bug tracking frees up resources that can be redirected to other critical areas of your app’s development.
+If you're in a race with competitors to be the first to market, you can speed up the testing period and release quicker with automated bug reports.
+If the release date isn't an issue, efficiency definitely is.
+In-app feedback and bug-tracking free up resources that can be redirected to other critical areas of your app's development.

 750% increase in user feedback

-The top two problems with beta testing is finding testers and getting feedback.
-On average, only one out five testers provides feedback, which means if you want 100 responses, you’ll need to find 500 testers.
+The top two problems with beta testing are finding testers and getting feedback.
+On average, only one out of five testers provides feedback, which means if you want 100 responses, you'll need to find 500 testers.
 And we all know how difficult it can be just to find 10.

 You can offer incentives to attract as many testers as you can, and you can also optimize your rate of feedback.
 To do this, you want to make it as easy as possible for testers to send you their reports.
 You have to streamline the process and reduce friction.